GiulianoDiGiuseppe/AgentForFileCommands/README.md

 * **Functionality Improvements** : The functions developed are quite basic and present opportunities for optimization:
   * **Enhanced File Search** : Implement recursive searching using functions like `os.walk` to traverse deeper file structures rather than limiting the search to the top level with `os.listdir`.
   * **Path Optimization** : Improve the concatenation of file paths for efficiency and readability.

+## Future Work

+1. **Self-Reflection** : Adopt **ReAct** to specify how the supervisor divides tasks step-by-step and communicate what is missing after each action of the executors, improving transparency in the workflow for Explainable AI.
+[Langchain create react agent](https://python.langchain.com/v0.1/docs/modules/agents/agent_types/react/)
+2. **User Interaction** : Request permission for operations and utilize **Chain of Hindsight (CoH)** for improvements.
+3. **Memory Evolution** : Update the operational context and apply **Algorithm Distillation (AD)** to learn from past stories.